Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Cal Stats and Trends

-- The Golden Bears have covered the spread once this season when favored by 1.5 points or more (in five chances).
+- The Golden Bears have been favored by 1.5 points or more five times this season and covered the spread in one of them.

-- Cal has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Cal's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

 - Cal is 2-1 against the spread and 2-1 overall this season when the team scores more than 30.3 points.

-- Cal is 4-1 against the spread and 3-2 overall when the team piles up over 426.9 yards.
+- In games that Cal picks up more than 426.9 yards, the team is 4-1 against the spread and 3-2 overall.

-- The Golden Bears have six turnovers this season, equal to the number of takeaways for the Cardinal.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.